France-Travail/gabarit/README.md

 # Gabarit - Templates Data Science

-Gabarit provides you with a set of python templates for your Data Science projects.
+Gabarit provides you with a set of python templates (a.k.a. frameworks) for your Data Science projects.
 It allows you to generate a code base that includes many features to speed up the production and testing of your AI models.
 You just have to focus on the core of Data Science.

 ---